 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-> Your developing baby is going to demand a lot from your body and to make sure that your baby is growing and developing in the right manner, you will have to visit the doctor for regular check-ups.
-Many tests will be performed during every visit; however, one of the tests that you will need to take at every check-up is a urinary test.
-This test can help detect the level of leukocytes or white blood cells in the urine, which can help the doctor confirm infections, if any, that could need treatment, and avoid further medical complications.
-In this article, we will talk about what leukocytes are, what causes them, and the treatment available to balance their level.
+Your developing baby will demand a lot from your body, and to ensure that your baby is growing and developing properly, you will have to visit the doctor for regular check-ups.
+Many tests will be performed during every visit; however, one of the tests you will need to take at every check-up is a urinary test.
+This test can help detect the level of leukocytes or white blood cells in the urine, which can help the doctor confirm infections, if any, that could need treatment and avoid further medical complications.
+This article will discuss leukocytes in urine pregnancy, their causes, and the treatment available to balance their level.

-> What Are Leukocytes in Urine?
+What Are Leukocytes in Urine?

 Leukocytes are white blood cells that are present in the immune system.
 They help defend the body from infections and diseases.
 When they appear in the urine, it primarily indicates infection in the kidneys and the urinary system.
 A rise in the level of leukocytes in the rest of the body also indicates infection.

 The average level of leukocytes that should be present in the urine is between 2 to 5 WBCs/hpf.
 However, if the level of leukocytes rises and goes above 5 WBCs/hpf, it may be a sign of an infection that must be investigated and treated.